chikashimiyama/udacity-memory-game/README.md

 ## Browser Compatibilities
 The application is tested on Safari, Chrome and Firefox on Mac 10.13 (as of January 21.
 2018)

+## Javascript Version

-I tried to use ES6 syntax and OOP techniques as much as possible in order to improve the reusability of the code and decouple the logic from the interface.
+I tried to use ES6 syntax and OOP techniques as much as possible in order to improve the reusability of the code

 ## How to play

 Download the repo and open index.html file.

-## Class hierarchy

-Here is the UML of the classes used for this application

 ## License